computational-genomics-lab/STRAP/README.md

 **3. Raw samples quality control**
 ------------------------------
-Quality control analysis of the raw samples can be done using command ``preProcessSamples``
+Quality control analysis of the raw samples can be done using command ``cleanReads``

   **Requirements**